Hubert H. Humphrey Fellowship Pre-Academic Program

 - If you think you have had these vaccinations but don’t have a record, the staff at Watkins will offer you the possibility of taking a blood test (called a titer test) to check your immunity levels.

 - The Nelson-Atkins Museum of Art is internationally recognized for its outstanding collection of more than 33,500 objects.
 From ancient times to modern day, this encyclopedic museum is one of the best in the country, offering visitors the opportunity to explore civilization through the eyes of painters, sculptors, craftsmen, and many other artists.
-The Nelson-Atkins is free to all visitors.

 Emergency phone: 785-521-5944